• Visit

 Date: 1850s-1900

 Stephen A. Morrison came to Saugatuck in 1835, having walked most of the way from Vermont.
-Upon arrival he purchased the Johonnett & Crosby Tannery (of 1835) and then expanded it in 1840 with power supplied by Dutch windmills—the last of which was not removed until 1909.
-Tanning of leather was a major local industry, and a profitable one, which used local hemlock tree bark as the tanning chemical.
-Much of the leather product was shipped to Chicago and elsewhere.
+In 1837 he purchased the Johannett & Crosby Tannery at the foot of Butler Street.
+Morrison expanded the tannery in 1840 with power supplied by Dutch windmills.
+The Morrison tannery closed in 1890 but the last of the windmills was not removed until 1909.
+Tanning of leather was a profitable local industry that used local hemlock tree bark as the tanning chemical.
+Much of the leather product was shipped to Chicago and beyond.

 Contact